Hutchinson woman attacked by dog, taken to hospital

 HUTCHINSON, Kan.
+(KSNW) – A Hutchinson woman is being hospitalized after a dog attack on Monday afternoon.

-(KSNW) – The Hutchinson Police Department responded to a woman being attacked by a dog in front of 423 E. Ave.
+Hutchinson police say officers responded to a report of a dog attacking a woman shortly before 1:30 p.m. in front of a home in the 400 block of E. Avenue A.

-Officers provided first aid to a 55-year-old female, Tina Stapleton, of Hutchinson, after she was attacked, resulting in significant injuries to both of her legs.
-Officers were helping Stapelton when the dogs reappeared, that’s when one of the two dogs charged officers.
+Officers provided first aid to a 55-year-old female, Tina Stapleton who had significant injuries to both of her legs from the dog attack.
+While officers were helping Stapelton two dogs appeared and one of the dogs charged the officers.

 Stapleton was transported to Hutchinson Regional Medical Center for treatment of her injuries.
 The two dogs were taken into custody by the Hutchinson Animal Shelter.